mangdangroboticsclub/mini_pupper_ros/README.md

 ![Mini Pupper CC Max Morse](imgs/1.jpg)

 Mini Pupper is an open source dog-shaped 12-DOF quadruped robot,supporting ROS (Robot Operating System).
-With ROS, you can explore the SLAM and Navigation functions with Mini Pupper.
-The controller of Mini Pupper's ROS packages is based on [champ](https://github.com/chvmp/champ) project, and we made some changes to the SLAM and Navigation functions.
+With ROS, you can explore SLAM and Navigation functions with Mini Pupper.
+The controller of Mini Pupper's ROS packages is based on [champ](https://github.com/chvmp/champ) project, and we made some changes to SLAM and Navigation functions.

 Tested on
 * Ubuntu 20.04 (ROS Noetic)